 Either parent can apply for a contractual child care leave, though you and your spouse cannot take a child care leave at the same time if you are both DOE employees.

-This unpaid leave, which does not include health benefits, begins after the six- or eight-week recuperation period and can last for up to four years — through the first day of the school year following your child’s 4th birthday.
-Your school secretary can give you the necessary forms to fill out or you can download the forms from the DOE’s website.
+This unpaid leave, which does not include health benefits, begins after the six- or eight-week recuperation period and can last for up to four years — through the first day of the school year following your child’s fourth birthday.
+You must apply for your maternity/child care leave of absence on the DOE’s online SOLAS system.

 Pedagogues also are entitled to a “calendar month” grace period, which pays you for all weekends and holidays for the calendar month following the exhaustion of the days in your sick bank and/or your borrowed days.
 The advantage of borrowing days and using the grace period is that since you remain on payroll, those days count toward your pension, seniority and pro-rata summer vacation pay, and it also keeps your health benefits intact.

 If you are disabled as the result of pregnancy or other illness, you can apply for a Restoration of Health Leave.
-This extended unpaid leave, which requires medical documentation, may provide you with up to a year of health benefits.
+Once you exhaust your CAR balance, this extended unpaid leave, which requires medical documentation, may provide you with up to a year of health benefits.